mandlerm/old-portfolio/_posts/2018-01-04-take_the_time_to_plan.markdown

 ---

-A week into my Rails Portfolio Project and almost back to (alomost) square one...again, the lesson I have learned is
+A week into my Rails Portfolio Project and almost back to (alomost) square one...again, the lesson I have learned is:

 # Take the time to plan!!